 A barrister representing me at a Police Authority hearing (Mr Michael Boardman) had prepared written representations for the police authority hearing and raised similar concerns in relation to the police authority hearing with regards to a breach of natural justice and my efforts to seek a fair hearing.
 The barrister described the process as a kangaroo court.

-This included requesting necessary disclosure which had also been highlighted by Mr Boardman and which I also requested and was refused by Employment Judge Housego at a Case Management Hearing.
+This included requesting necessary disclosure which had also been highlighted by Mr Boardman and which I also requested being refused by Employment Judge Housego at a Case Management Hearing.

 Refusing to allow the evidence of Det Supt Thomas

-The Tribunal refused without good reason to allow the evidence of a new witness Mr Thoma.
+The Tribunal refused without good reason to allow the evidence of a new witness Mr Thomas.

-The relevance of Det Supt Thomas’s evidence was clear and Part Time Employment Judge Housego had been informed at the hearing orally and in writing what that evidence was which contradicts those comments.
+The relevance of Det Supt Thomas’s evidence was clear and Part Time Employment Judge Housego had been informed at the hearing orally and in writing what that evidence was which contradicted Mr Readhead's comments.

 What was also relevant was that Det Supt Thomas was going to refer to his letters which were in the document bundle indicating a concern that if any documents have disappeared that there should be a full independent investigation and that I be updated.

-There was no mention of any of this in the employmmnt tribunal judgment/reasons.
+There was no mention of any of this in the employment tribunal judgment/reasons.